Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 Once you have completed the form, you can click ‘Create feature flag’.

 Your new feature flag has been created and is ready to be used.
-Upon returning to your project’s view, enable the flag for your development environment, which makes it accessible to use in your app.
+Upon returning to your projects view, enable the flag for your development environment, which makes it accessible to use in your app.

 ![Enable the development environment for your feature flag for use in your application.](/img/tutorial-enable-dev-env.png)